 - Invest online using Marketconnect® if you prefer to invest on your own, or

-- Talk with an investment counselor and get investment advice to help you reach your goals
+- Talk with an financial consultant and get investment advice to help you reach your goals

 Concerned about increasing college costs?
 Our flexible savings plans can help you afford the college of your choice.